dart-lang/language/accepted/future-releases/variance/feature-specification.md

 When a legacy library _L_ imports a library _L2_ with sound variance, the declarations imported from _L2_ are _legacy erased_.
-This means that all variance modifiers in type parameter declarations are removed.
+This means that all variance modifiers in type parameter declarations are ignored.

-*[TODO: This is a source of unsoundness; we probably cannot require that every type argument passed to a contravariant type parameter in legacy code must be a top type.
-Can we generate all the required dynamic checks to maintain soundness?]*
+In a mixed program (where both legacy libraries and libraries with sound variance exist), a dynamic type check is performed on the actual arguments for each instance method parameter whose declared type contains a contravariant type variable.